Chart Color Schemes

 Housing

-Parramatta features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Parramatta features a more urban dwelling mix with significant apartment living, with a predominantly rental market

 Parramatta's dwelling structure, as per the latest Census, consisted of 7.7% houses and 92.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had no houses or other dwellings recorded at that time.
-Home ownership in Parramatta stood at 9.8%, with mortgaged properties at 18.4% and rented dwellings at 71.8%.
-The median monthly mortgage repayment was $2,080, aligning with the Sydney metro average, while the median weekly rent was $440.
-Nationally, Parramatta's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Parramatta stood at 9.8%, with 18.4% of dwellings mortgaged and 71.8% rented.
+The median monthly mortgage repayment was $2,080, while the median weekly rent was $440.
+Nationally, Parramatta's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing